Tinkerforge/doc/en/source/Kits/Blinkenlights/Blinkenlights.rst

 TODO Screenshot

 The demo application shows possible applications for this kit.
-It consists of five individual applications each also provided as single project (see below).
+It consists of 6 individual applications each also provided as individual project (see below).
 Each project is represented by its own tab and will be started by selecting the corresponding tab.
 The application supports the additional usage of two Dual Button Bricklets or one Multi Touch Bricklet